Kimberley deep-soil blind snake

 The Kimberley deep-soil blind snake (Anilios howi) is a species of snake in the family Typhlopidae.
 The species is endemic to Australia.

 Etymology

-The specific name, howi, is in honor of Australian zoologist Richard Alfred How (born 1944).
+The specific name, howi, is in honour of Australian zoologist Richard Alfred How (born 1944).

 Geographic range

 A. howi is found in the Australian state of Western Australia.

+Habitat

+The preferred natural habitat of A. howi is grassland.